snakehaihai/BEV-LIO-LC/README.md

 # BEV-LIO(LC)
-# BEV Image Assisted LiDAR-Inertial Odometry with Integrated Loop Closure
+# BEV Image Assisted LiDAR-Inertial Odometry with Loop Closure

 The paper is under review